bohdan-ly/baby-blockchain/README.md

-# Blockchain Project Terms of Reference
+# Baby Blockchain Project Terms of Reference

 ### Overview and Purpose